 Q: Do I need teaching experience to apply?

 A: More information can be provided in the eligibility section.

 A: We are seeking scholars to reach in Ethiopia for an academic year (October 2020 - July 2021).

 Q: What are your preferred disciplines?

 A: Faculty positions are available in over 60 disciplines.
+Each partner university has identified their priority disciplines and those can be downloaded from the Partner Universities and Positions Available page of this site.
 Preferred fields of study include STEM fields, Social Sciences, and Humanities.
-There is a preference for candidates with academic expertise that matches with the areas of specialization desired by the host institutions, which can be found here.
+There is a preference for candidates with academic expertise that matches with the areas of specialization desired by the host institutions.

 Q: Can I apply to more than one university or discipline?

 A: Applicants may express preferences and areas of expertise in the application.
 The program’s selection process with allow the partner universities to evaluate the candidates in terms of fit with the priorities of the host institution.
 Final offers of placement will be made to candidates based on their qualifications and suitability for the program.

 Q: Can I work with more than one institution in Ethiopia or an institution that is not listed?

 A: At this time, the program provides support for scholars to work with Aksum University, Bahir Dar University, Dilla University, Hawassa University or Mekelle University.